xiangivyli/data-science-portfolio/ESG analysis for Pfizer (Linear Regression)/README.md

 Pfizer is one of the biggest multinational biopharmaceutical companies and medicine suppliers with a robust research capacity (MarketLine, 2021).
 Its revenue dramatically increased to over 24 billion U.S dollars with the Covid-19 vaccine in the Third Quarter of 2021(Statista, 2021).

 <img src="./Images/ESG.jpg" align = "right" width = "500"/>
-Environmental, social and governance (ESG) scores in today’s markets evaluates the sustainable effort of companies, representing the deduction of footprint and organising eco-friendly activities, maintaining the relationship with humans, and testing the transparency of management structure.
+Environmental, social and governance (ESG) scores in today’s markets evaluate the sustainable effort of companies, representing the deduction of footprint and organising eco-friendly activities, maintaining the relationship with humans, and testing the transparency of management structure.
 ESG scores have triggered a wider concern of the company's corporate social responsibility.

 # Table of Contents
 1. [Chapter 1 - Project Overview](#ch1)